2017 Changes to Disability Benefits

 The disability process can be complex and confusing.
 Along with your application, you need to provide medical documentation regarding your condition that supports your disability request.
 Whether it is your first time filling out an application or if you were denied and need to file an appeal, a skilled disability attorney could streamline the process for you, ensuring you meet deadlines and complete needed paperwork.

-At Phillips Disability, our disability attorneys will walk you through the eligibility or appeals process.
+At Dayes Law Firm PC, our disability attorneys will walk you through the eligibility or appeals process.
 Contact us today for a free consultation to find out how we can help you.